qcoh/brainfuck/README.md

 # brainfuck

-A small brainfuck compiler targetting x86\_64 Linux.
+A small brainfuck compiler targeting x86\_64 Linux.

 The main purpose of this is to learn some assembly.
 Comments and criticism very welcome!